Light field integration in SUGRA theories: Introduction

 with $\xi$ a function of the dilaton resulting from $\alpha^\prime$ corrections \cite{Becker:2002nn} and $W_{flux}\gg W_{np}$ the flux induced and non-perturbative parts in the superpotential.
-Thus, for large values of the compact manifold volume, ${\cal V}$, the $G$ function realizes an approximate factorizable form and our results apply (for details and numerical examples see \cite{mioLVS}). \\ We should mention that, although with some broad applicability in moduli stabilization models, our analysis should be recasted for scenarios where higher order operators are relevant and the two-derivative level leads to poor descriptions, like the case of cosmological models of inflation where the background dynamics should be taken into account \cite{EffInfl,Tolley:2009fg}.
+Thus, for large values of the compact manifold volume, ${\cal V}$, the $G$ function realizes an approximate factorizable form and our results apply (for details and numerical examples see \cite{mioLVS}). \\ We should mention that, although with some broad applicability in moduli stabilization models, our analysis should be repeated for scenarios where higher order operators are relevant and the two-derivative level leads to poor descriptions, like the case of cosmological models of inflation where the background dynamics should be taken into account \cite{EffInfl,Tolley:2009fg}.
 Then, it is necessary to keep full track of the higher order operators to get insights of the effective SUGRA theory \cite{Baumann:2011nm}.
-Nevertheless, some analyses are valid at this level \cite{Postma,Achucarro:facto,Achucarro:2010jv,Hardeman,Achucarro:2011yc,Cespedes:2012hu,Achucarro:2012sm}. \\ The letter is organized as follows: section two is dedicated to review the arguments and results in \cite{Brizi:2009nn} for a two-derivative SUSY low-energy effective action with only chiral superfields and shows how the factorizable models can have also a reliable SUSY effective description.
-The third section is dedicated to study the case where gauge symmetries enter in the game and a fourth one discusses the gravitational terms and the gauge fixing of the superconformal symmetry, an issue not regarded in previous studies.
+Nevertheless, some analyses are valid at this level \cite{Postma,Achucarro:facto,Achucarro:2010jv,Hardeman,Achucarro:2011yc,Cespedes:2012hu,Achucarro:2012sm}. \\ The letter is organized as follows: section two is dedicated to review the general procedure of integrating out fields defining what we call the effective description, where the degrees of freedom that are mapped out are not heavier than the ones kept in the theory, in contrast with the usual low energy effective theories.
+In section three the arguments in \cite{Brizi:2009nn} are reviewed introducing SUSY as a global symmetry.
+Here a first instance of models with a reliable two-derivative SUSY effective description is shown.
+In section four gravity enters in the game regarding only chiral superfields.
+In here, after recovering results in \cite{Brizi:2009nn}, we show how the factorizable models can have such an effective description and the superfield e.o.m. to use in this case.
+Section five is dedicated to study the case where gauge symmetries are present, exploring also the possibility of having a charged hidden sector.
+The last section discusses the gravitational terms and the gauge fixing of the superconformal symmetry, an issue not regarded in previous studies.
 We close with some summary and discussion of the results.